-Prescription drug abuse has been one the fastest growing substance abuse problems in the United States.
+Prescription drug abuse has been one of the fastest growing substance abuse problems in the United States.
 After alcohol, prescription drugs are the most commonly abused substances.
 Prescription drug abuse can also be harder to identify or pin down because the drug is usually prescribed by a medical professional.
-Prescriptions may initially be given for chronic pain, injury recovery, or psychiatric conditions but at some point misuse turns into abuse.
+Prescriptions may initially be given for chronic pain, injury recovery, or psychiatric conditions, but at some point misuse turns into abuse.

 Prescription drug abuse can start with taking medication without a prescription, taking more than prescribed, or using it for a different reason than the doctor prescribed.
 If any of these incidents happens accidentally or only once, they are usually classified as misuse.
 When it becomes a habit and you become dependent on the cycle of misuse, these can all turn into forms of abuse.